 Looping her arms behind his neck, Angelina returned the kiss.

 He nudged his hips against her belly, his desire evident.
-“I simply must have you now, mon amor.
+“I must have you now, mon amour.
 I cannot wait.”

 She hadn’t expected he would be quite so eager to bed her—and before dinner, it would seem.
 The knowledge both thrilled and disconcerted her.